robertpiosik/CodeWebChat/README.md

 Get accurate code-at-cursor from state-of-the-art reasoning models.

 **🛠️ Intelligent Update** \
-Integrate truncated code blocks and fix malformed diffs.
+Handle the compact "truncated" edit format and malformed diffs.

 **🛠️ Commit Messages** \
 Generate meaningful summaries of changes adhering to your style.